 For many, the term ‘psychedelics’ conjures images of drug-fueled hallucinations, kaleidoscope-esque patterns of color, and perhaps hippies with long hair.

 But a lot’s changed since 1960 and psychedelic therapy is now being used to treat mental health conditions.
-For anyone suffering from chronic depression, anxiety, PTSD, and OCD, psychedelic therapy is becoming more and more mainstream as regulations have relaxed, clinical trials have begun to show encouraging results, and venture capital has poured into the space.
+For anyone suffering from chronic depression, anxiety, PTSD, or Obsessive-Compulsive Disorder, psychedelic therapy is becoming more and more mainstream as regulations have relaxed, clinical trials have begun to show encouraging results, and venture capital has poured into the space.

 Most recently, user-friendly direct-to-consumer platforms are making it easy for patients to find out if psychedelic therapy could work for them.

 Are you interested in learning more about psychedelic treatment and the major players who are pushing it to the mainstream market?
 Let’s go on a journey to see what DTC platforms like Mindbloom, Field Trip Health, and MindMed have to offer in the field of psychedelic medicine.

 But first: a little primer on psychedelic therapy